nvh95/jest-preview/website/docs/advanced-guides/configure-cache-folder.md

 # Customize Cache Folder Location

 Sometimes you might want to run single tests right from within your IDE.
-Moreover, if you are using a monorepo, you might find your self with multiple Jest projects with multiple configurations.
+Moreover, if you are using a monorepo, you might find yourself with multiple Jest projects with multiple configurations.

 ## Case #1 Auto-Preview Monorepo setup with single test run from your IDE